katiestar99/ansible/docs/docsite/rst/scenario_guides/vmware_scenarios/vmware_intro.rst

-.. _vmware_ansible_intro:
+.. _vmware_assible_intro:

 **********************************
-Introduction to Ansible for VMware
+Introduction to Assible for VMware
 **********************************

 .. contents:: Topics